pluginsGLPI/telegrambot/CONTRIBUTING.md

 Name in lower case.

-Maximum line length : 100 characters
+Maximum line length: 100 characters

-STATE : accepted
+STATE: accepted

-TODO : check all files
+TODO: check all files

 <a name="Constants"></a>

 ## Constants[¶](#Constants)

-Capital letter :
+Capital letter:

 `COMPUTER_TYPE
 `

-STATE : accepted
+STATE: accepted

-TODO : check all constants
+TODO: check all constants

 <a name="MySQL"></a>